List of commercial failures in video and arcade games: Psychonauts

 Though achieving notable critical success, including GameSpot's 2005 Best Game No One Played award, Psychonauts sold fewer than 100,000 copies during its initial release.
 The game led to troubles at publisher Majesco Entertainment, including the resignation of its CEO and the plummeting of the company's stock, prompting a class-action lawsuit by the company's stockholders.
 At the time of its release in 2005, the game was considered the "poster child" for failures in innovative games.
 Its poor sales have also been blamed on a lack of marketing.
 However, today the game remains a popular title on various digital download services.
 The creator of Psychonauts, Tim Schafer, has a cult following due to his unique and eccentric style.
 Eventually, Double Fine would go on to acquire the full rights to publishing the game, and, with funding from Dracogen, created a Mac OS X and Linux port of the game, which was sold as part of a Humble Bundle in 2012 with nearly 600,000 bundles sold; according to Schafer, "We made more on Psychonauts [in 2012] than we ever have before."
 In August 2015, Steam Spy estimated approximately 1,157,000 owners of the game on the digital distributor Steam.
 Psychonauts was re-released in 2019 for the PlayStation 4 as a Standard Edition and a Collector's Edition, both region free, by publishing company Limited Run Games.
 A sequel, Psychonauts 2, was partially crowdfunded prior to Double Fine's acquisition by Microsoft who provided additional funding support, and was released in August 2021.
+The sequel went on to become Double Fine's best selling game, with at least 1.7 million copies sold by April 1, 2022.

+Puyo Puyo Chronicle

+Puyo Puyo Chronicle is a 2016 puzzle video game developed and published by Sega for the Nintendo 3DS.
+Released in Japan, it was intended to celebrate the 25th anniversary of Puyo Puyo, similar to titles like Puyo Puyo!
+15th Anniversary and Puyo Puyo!!
+20th Anniversary.
+The main game is an RPG that takes place in a storybook world, where the player progresses though the story by battling enemies and other characters in Puyo Puyo.
+While critics praised the change to 3D art style and multiplayer modes, the RPG mode was criticized for being repetitive and tedious.
+Puyo Puyo Chronicle sold less than 22,000 copies in its lifetime, and series producer Mizuki Hosoyamada confirmed that the game had poor sales in a 2021 interview with Red Bull.
+This was the last dedicated Puyo Puyo game to coincide with an anniversary, with the series' 30th anniversary instead being commemorated with Super Puyo Quest Project, a large update to Puyopuyo!!
+Quest that changed major parts of the game; and content updates to Puyo Puyo Tetris 2.